 - solid wood beds

 What finishes have we been unhappy with?
-I wish I would have put the luxury vinyl plank flooring in the bathroom, too.
-The marble flooring looks gorgeous but I can already see it wearing and it's harder to clean.
-I also wish I would have used a separate primer first on the exterior doors before painting them - I've already had to fix many chips and scratches.
+I wish I would have put the luxury vinyl plank flooring in out Little Lake House bathroom, too.
+The marble flooring looks gorgeous but I can already see it wearing and it’s harder to clean.
+I also wish I would have used a separate primer first on the exterior doors before painting them – I’ve already had to fix many chips and scratches.

 Cleanliness is #1 when starting a short term rental